damianphung/vueblog/docs/software/posthog.md

 A quick product tour...

-Once you sign up, you will be given a snippet of javascript code that you will paste in the <head> section of your webpage.
+Once you sign up, you will be given a snippet of javascript code that you will paste in the 'head' section of your webpage.

 Paste it and then verify it - Thats it, PostHog has been integrated!.